 But that’s not all.
 Just a few steps further, you’ll also find some of our favorite cheesemakers from Poland, the Netherlands, Ireland, Great Britain, Belgium and Spain, each of them bringing cheeses as diverse as the climates and cultures they hail from.

 We’ll be kicking off the long cheese weekend on Friday with a look at the very beginnings of cheese.
-Dominik Flammer, alpine food expert, will present his film “Urkäse der Alpen” on traditional whey cheese, and he’ll be bringing some of this speciality along for a tasting afterwards.
+Dominik Flammer, alpine food expert, will present his film “Urkäse der Alpen” on traditional sour milk cheese, and he’ll be bringing some of this speciality along for a tasting afterwards.

 Then, numerous emceed tastings on Saturday and Sunday take us high up into the cheesy Alps of the present day, so that we’re well-prepared to step into the wide world of cheese at the market on Sunday.
 And since cheese is in a category of its own, but definitely loves company, you’ll also find other edibles too.